kadaster/labs.kadaster.nl/README.md

 Longer texts may be used as introductory text on the page that the tile links to.

+### Structure

+When placing something on the website, please keep true to its structure.
+Maintenance is easier when every demonstrator or use case has its own folder, where every required file is available within for example '/innovation/demonstratorname/'.
+Avoid using the folder 'assets' for anything else than CSS, fonts, and general website JavaScript.

 ## Tips & tricks

 ### Refer to Figures